 Home Remedies That May Improve Sleep Apnea

-You may be able to improve your sleep apnea with simple measures you can take at home, including changing your sleep position, limiting alcohol, getting exercise, playing a musical instrument, and treating nasal congestion.
+There are a number of simple things you can do at home to help improve the symptoms of obstructive sleep apnea (OSA), including changing your sleep position, limiting alcohol, getting exercise, playing a musical instrument, and treating nasal congestion.

 Each of these home remedies typically works best in conjunction with medical treatments.
 Be sure to talk to your doctor or a sleep specialist about your symptoms and sleep apnea severity to determine if you need additional therapy to effectively treat your condition.